Monument record 0008901000 - LEE WOOD

 Summary

-Thirteenth century fishpond recorded in field survey and test-pitting, probably not a mill pond
+Thirteenth century fishpond recorded in field survey and test-pitting, probably not a mill pond.
+It may be that depicted on a 16th century map and named Nor Lye Pond.

 Protected Status/Designation

-• Planning Notification Area: Medieval pond bay or fishpond at Lee Wood (DBC8929)
+• Archaeological Notification Area: Medieval pond bay or fishpond at Lee Wood (DBC8929)

 Map